simplesamlphp/simplesamlphp-module-webauthn/docs/webauthn.md

 means it can be configured in the global config.php file or the SP remote or IdP hosted metadata.

-How to setup the fido2SecondFactor module
+How to setup the webauthn module
 -----------------------------------------
 You need to enable and configure the module's authprocfilter at a priority level so that it takes place AFTER the first-factor authentication.
 E.g. at 100:

 100 =>
-    ['class' => 'fido2SecondFactor:FIDO2SecondFactor',
+    ['class' => 'webauthn:WebAuthn',

     /* required configuration parameters */

         'store' => [
-            'fido2SecondFactor:Database',
+            'webauthn:Database',
             'dsn' => 'mysql:host=db.example.org;dbname=fido2',
             'username' => 'simplesaml',
             'password' => 'sdfsdf',